 - 1. Clients should be educated to stay in the residence as much as possible.
 If they do go out, they should keep a distance of at least six feet away from anyone else, including relatives who do not live in the program, and avoid touching their face.
 Programs should cancel all planned social or recreational outings.
 Upon returning home, residents and any accompanying staff should immediately wash their hands with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer with at least 60% alcohol.
 Cell phones and other frequently handled items should be sanitized daily. - 2.
+By Executive Order, as of April 17, 2020 all New Yorkers must wear a cloth mask or facial covering when out in public.
+Programs should advise residents they should adhere to this order.

-Providers should display the "NYS DOH Protect Yourself" poster available here (scroll to the bottom).
-Translations to other languages are also available on same site. - 3.
+- 3. Providers should display the "NYS DOH Protect Yourself" poster available here (scroll to the bottom).
+Translations to other languages are also available on same site. - 4.
 Programs should prevent non-residents from visiting residences unless it is deemed necessary to the direct support of a resident's health and wellness.
 Prior to entering the residence, visitors should be asked if they have a new cough, a new sore throat, shortness of breath, or if they have a fever.
-If any of these are present, the visitor should not be allowed into the residence. - 4.
+If any of these are present, the visitor should not be allowed into the residence.
+If the program has a thermometer, then the visitor's temperature should be checked at the door.
+All visitors should be asked to wear a cloth face covering or surgical mask while in the residence. - 5.
 Frequently touched surfaces (for example: tables, doorknobs, light switches, handles, desks, toilets, faucets, sinks) should be disinfected daily with cleaning products effective against rhinoviruses or human coronavirus.
-See CDC Guidance for Home and Community Locations for further details. - 5.
+See CDC Guidace for Home and Community Locations for further details. - 6.
 To the extent possible, programs should work with clients' healthcare providers to institute telemedicine appointments.
-Blood draws and monthly injections will still need to be done in

-- person.
-Clients and staff should be reminded of the importance of hand hygiene and of not touching their faces while visiting their providers. - 6.
-Clients and staff should be instructed to report symptoms as soon as possible. - 7.
+Blood draws and monthly injections will still need to be done in person. - 7.
+Clients and staff should be reminded of the importance of hand hygiene and of not touching their faces while visiting their providers. - 8.
+Clients and staff should be instructed to report symptoms as soon as possible.
+Staff should specifically ask all clients daily about CLI symptoms (see list above). - 9.
 For individuals who have not developed symptoms and are in shared bedrooms, ensure that the beds are at least six feet apart, if possible.
-It is recommended that clients sleep head-to-toe. - 8.
-NYS Department of Health supports members of the public who choose to wear cloth face coverings in public settings, where social distancing measures are difficult to maintain, especially in areas of significant community transmission.
-Cloth face coverings can be used as an additional public health measure, beyond the recommended physical distancing.
+It is recommended that clients sleep head-to-toe.